dumplingcompromise/fetch/README.md

-# Fetch Rewards Coding Exercise - Analytics Engineer
+# Responses to Fetch Rewards Coding Exercise - Analytics Engineer
 https://fetch-hiring.s3.amazonaws.com/analytics-engineer/ineeddata-data-modeling/data-modeling.html

-## First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
+## First Task: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model

 The three datasets that were provided with the assignment were "Receipts", "Users", and "Brands".